 Think about a catchy title to entice viewers to join the conversation.

 You don’t ever want to read from a script; however, it doesn’t hurt to memorize three to five bullet points you can deliver naturally and fluently.

 Promote your broadcast in advance

 Facebook has the option of broadcasting a coming event.
 You can also create ads and boost them as well as promote on other platforms.
 Other creative ways to attract a broader audience are:

 - Write blog posts on the topic you intend to cover

 - Send out emails informing recipients of the date

 - Create hashtags for the broadcast

 Once you’re busy broadcasting, you have to be able to go with the flow and engage with your audience.
-You do need to stay on track and stick to your purpose but you also need to be willing to respond to your audience.
-You only have a short while to capture attention and make it count.
+You’ll need to stay on track and stick to your purpose.
+However, you’ll also need to be willing to respond to your audience.
+You only have a short while to capture people’s attention and make it count.
 Tell them straight away what they’ll be able to get out of watching.

 If you feel that your strategy is not succeeding, you may have to switch gears and go where the participants want to go.
 If something goes wrong on the technical side, you should let your audience know in a light-hearted way.